Learning to Repair Lean Proofs from Compiler Feedback: Methodology

 Each entry in APRIL consists of (i) an erroneous Lean proof that fails to compile, (ii) a corresponding fixed proof that is syntactically similar but compiles successfully, (iii) the compiler error messages and proof state, (iv) a natural-language explanation of the errors, and (v) a natural-language fix suggestion describing how to transform the erroneous proof into the corrected one.

 Because large-scale corpora of human-generated Lean errors are scarce while correct proofs are widely available, we construct APRIL backward: beginning with a correct proof and systematically introducing errors into it.
 Although our failures are induced by controlled mutations, every example is anchored in the expected elaboration behavior: the error message, offending location, and local goal state are produced by the Lean compiler in a fixed environment, and the repair target is a verified proof in that same environment.
-This makes APRIL supervision directly aligned with the capability required by interactive theorem proving pipelines.
 We start from verified correct proofs sourced from the Herald, Lean Workbook, and Numina datasets, retaining only those that compile under Lean 4.22.0-rc4.
 We then introduce errors using the mutation strategies described below and keep only mutated proofs that trigger compiler errors.
 To retrieve compiler feedback and compilation rates, we use Lean-Interact to interact with the Lean REPL \cite{leaninteract}.

-For each retained example, we use DeepSeek-V3-0324 \cite{deepseekai2025deepseekv3} to generate an explanation of the compiler feedback and a corresponding fix suggestion, yielding aligned tuples of code, diagnostics, explanations, and repair guidance for training and evaluation.
+For each retained example, we use DeepSeek-V3-0324 \cite{deepseekai2025deepseekv3} to generate an explanation of the compiler feedback and a corresponding fix suggestion.